 “Depth” header for recursive reports.

-simple as it can be.
+though as simple as it can be.
 It focusses on safety and security throughout.
-In this

 To protect against attackers starving the nonce database by endlessly requesting